 I am an AWA Affiliate, certified to lead workshops in the AWA method as described in Writing Alone and With Others by Pat Schneider, Oxford University Press.
 Having recently opened The Writer’s Refuge, a writing studio in Jacksonville, I lead online and in-person writing workshops using the AWA model.
 While still living in the northeast, I led AWA writing workshops for three years in my studio in New Jersey, The Mindful Muse.
 I love leading workshops because of what I learn from the community of writers I have the privilege to write with.
 Their unique strengths and fearless creative choices remind me every day of the range of creative options available for my further exploration.

-When I am not writing or working, I love spending time with my husband and daughter Sophie in New York, Jacksonville Beach, London or wherever our wanderlust takes us.
+When I am not writing or working, I love spending time with my husband and daughter Sophie in Colorado, New York, Jacksonville Beach, London or wherever our wanderlust takes us.